 8. Bathing suits are forbidden in the saunas.
 Of course, there is German logic behind this rule.
 It is natural for your body to sweat and bathing suits inhibit this to some extent.
 Towels are allowed, as long as one is nude underneath.
 We didn’t abide by this rule of course.
 Not because we thought we were any better than the other spa-goers, but because we weren’t hurting anyone by covering up and if we didn’t feel comfortable, that should be respected, right?.
 Wrong.
 The Germans were visibly offended by our clothed bodies.

 9. There is a very strict sauna etiquette and we were chastised by a grumpy, old, naked man about our lack of adherence to it.
 You see, we had sat in the incorrect manner with skin touching the wooden benches.
 A big no-no apparently.
 Not only did he tell us off, but he got up off his bench and walked directly over to us to do so.
-Brazillian and all.
+Brazilian and all.
 Willy wagging.
 Afterwards, in German, he communicated his offense to the other sauna goers, shaking his head, labelling us as ‘not German’ and accusing us of being on a ‘school trip’!
-Mind your own business thank you very much.

 10. At one point, due to the crowded state of the sauna, a man casually wandered in and sat down directly next to me.
 There was not even 30 cm of space between us.
 I intensely felt the proximity of his bits, right there, right next to me.
 I like my personal space on a normal day, let alone in a naked, sweaty, mixed-gender sauna.
 I awkwardly got up and exited, searching for an emptier space.